shaloy-lewis/Netflix_movies_and_tv_shows_clustering/README.md

 ![--](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

-## 4. Recommender system using Constrained K Means Clustering:
+## 4. Content Based Recommender system using Cosine Similarity:
-* We can build a simple content-based recommender system using k-means clustering.
-This is one of the most important applications of clustering usecase in online streaming businesses.
+* We can build a simple content based recommender system based on the similarity of the shows.
 * If a person has watched a show on Netflix, the recommender system must be able to recommend a list of similar shows that s/he likes.
-* To build a recommender system using k-means, we need to increase the number of clusters, so that the number recommendations is not in thousands
-* The k-means constrained algorithm works similar to the k-means clustering algorithm, except that in the former, we can specify the maximum and minimum elements in each cluster.
-* Using k means constrained constrained algorithm, 500 clusters were built which could recommend around 10-20 shows to users based on the show they liked.
+To get the similarity score of the shows, we can use cosine similarity.
+* The similarity between two vectors (A and B) is calculated by taking the dot product of the two vectors and dividing it by the magnitude.
+We can simply say that the CS score of two vectors increases as the angle between them decreases.

 ![--](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)